top of page

 • emotional intensity

+This is not teenage drama.
 This is a hormonal monarchy coming online.

+Mood swings, sensitivity, big feelings — these aren’t flaws.
 They’re the nervous system adapting to estrogen’s powerful effects on the brain.

 Puberty isn’t chaos.